Social Anxiety Disorder / Social Phobia

 Agoraphobia and depressive disorders are often prominent, and may both contribute to sufferers becoming "housebound".
 If the distinction between social phobia and agoraphobia is very difficult, precedence should be given to agoraphobia; a depressive diagnosis should not be made unless a full depressive syndrome can be identified clearly.

 Another thing I'll draw attention to is how depression or other anxiety problems often occur alongside social anxiety.
 It's totally understandable how someone could also be depressed if they were super nervous around people and their life suffered as a result.
 People with Social Anxiety Disorder may be anxious in other ways as well.
-They may have other fears, a general level of background anxiety, or worries about having panic attacks.
+They may have other, non-social fears, a general level of background anxiety, or worries about having panic attacks.

-Treating Social Anxiety Disorder
+Treatments for Social Anxiety Disorder

-There are effective treatments for Social Anxiety Disorder, though it's not something that can be fixed overnight.
-People can work on their social anxiety on their own, but working with a therapist, either in one-on-one or group sessions is often helpful.
-My own philosophy is that if you have access to that kind of resource than why not take advantage of it?
-Seeing a professional is also the only way to access medication, which some people find helpful in treating the condition.
+Someone can often reduce their social anxiety on their own, but working with a therapist, either one-on-one or in group sessions is often helpful, especially in more complex or severe cases.
+My philosophy is that if you have access to that kind of resource then why not take advantage of it?

 Cognitive restructuring

-There's also a good amount of evidence to support this as an affective treatment for social anxiety.
-People with the condition tend to think in ways that exaggerate the danger of social situations and downplay their ability to cope with them.
-If they learn to identify and disarm their maladaptive thoughts, they can reduce their nervousness.
-I wrote a couple of articles on this area:
+People with social anxiety tend to think in ways that exaggerate the danger of social situations and downplay their ability to deal with them.
+Like they may believe that if they come off as the slightest bit timid or socially awkward everyone will judge them harshly.
+If they learn to identify and challenge their maladaptive thoughts and beliefs they can reduce their nervousness.

-Challenging Negative Thoughts
+Challenging Maladaptive Thoughts

-Accepting And Rolling With Negative Thoughts
+Accepting And Rolling With Maladaptive Thoughts

 Reduce anxiety and depression in general